 Size of Roof

-The size of the roof is perhaps the most important consideration when budgeting for a roof clean.
+The size of the roof is perhaps the most important consideration when budgeting for a roof cleaning.
 The larger the cleaning area, the longer it will take, resulting in more labour and material expenditures.

 The roof’s shape and style are also factors to consider.
 Mansard or dormer roofs may have additional expenditures related with their design.

-A significant part of the roof may usually be cleaned without repositioning roof cleaning equipment, however other roof styles will necessitate more adjustments and movement across the roof to reach all regions.
+A significant part of the roof may usually be cleaned without repositioning roof cleaning equipment; however, other roof styles will necessitate more adjustments and movement across the roof to reach all regions.

 Scaffolding & Other Access Methods

 When collecting quotes for roof cleaning, take note of the company’s or contractor’s preferred way of access.
 This is a company to avoid if they propose ladders for safety reasons.

 The best solutions are scaffolding, a scaffold tower, or a cherry picker.
 Working from ladders on a wet roof is risky and should not be attempted.

 While these estimates are less expensive, the implications for you as a homeowner if something goes wrong are substantial.
 Although a scaffold tower or cherry picker is more expensive, it is safer for workers and your roof.